Profitbase/Episode-Docs/articles/invision/docs/workbooks/components/filter/filterslicing.md

 4. In the Load Data action of the (Product) filter, call SetLeafLevelConstraint(…) and pass in the variable.

+> [!NOTE]
-**Note that you need to call Load Data on the filter AFTER the spreadsheet has been loaded, or else the list of product ids has not been created.**
+> You need to call Load Data on the filter AFTER the spreadsheet has been loaded, or else the list of product ids has not been created.

 ![pic](https://profitbasedocs.blob.core.windows.net/images/slicingFilter4.png)